A Jacquet-Langlands functor for $p$-adic locally analytic representations: Preliminaries

 \section{Preliminaries}

 In this section we introduce the main objects and techniques used in the paper.
+In \cref{ss:GeneralNotations} we give some general definitions and notations.
 In \cref{SubsecFFCurve} we recall the definition of families of Fargues-Fontaine curves following \cite[\S 11.2]{ScholzeWeinspadicgeometry} and \cite[\S II.1]{FarguesScholze}.
-Some period sheaves associated to affinoid charts of the curves will be explicitly introduced for reference in later sections.
-Then in \cref{SSSolidQCoh}, we recall the definition of the derived categories of solid almost quasi-coherent sheaves of \cite{MannSix}; we shall not need all the power of the six functor formalism, only the existence of these categories and their relation with smooth representations after \cite[\S 3.4]{MannSix}.
-We continue in \cref{SubsecDecalage} with some basic properties of the d\'ecalage operator $L\eta_{\n{I}}$ of \cite[\S 6]{IntegralPHodgeTheory}; their importance for us will be to kill some small enough torsion in order to apply a locally analytic criterion discussed in the next section.
-In \cref{SubsecLocAnRep} we briefly introduce the theory of solid locally analytic representations of \cite{RRLocallyAnalytic,RJRCSolidLocAn2}, in particular we recall the criterion of \cite[Proposition 3.3.3]{RJRCSolidLocAn2} for a solid representation of a $p$-adic Lie group to be locally analytic.
-Finally, in \cref{SubsectionEquivariantSheavesFlag} we state the classical dictionary between representation theory and equivariant quasi-coherent sheaves on flag varieties; in particular we make emphasis in the Lie algebroids over the flag variety appearing in the localization theory of \cite{BeilinsonBernstein}.
+Some period sheaves associated to affinoid charts of the curves will be explicitly introduced for reference in later sections, and a careful study is made in \Cref{bplus}, one of the few new and rather delicate results in this chapter.
+In \cref{SubsecLocAnRep} we briefly introduce the theory of solid locally analytic representations of \cite{RRLocallyAnalytic,RJRCSolidLocAn2}, in particular we extend the criterion of \cite[Proposition 3.4.1]{RJRCSolidLocAn2} for a solid representation of a $p$-adic Lie group to be locally analytic.
+We end this preliminary chapter with a brief review of geometric Sen theory, as developed in \cite{RCGeoSen}, which will play a crucial role in this paper.

-Apart (but not disjoint!) from condensed mathematics, we also use different aspects of $p$-adic Hodge theory.
-The main objects we study are period sheaves on diamonds \cite{RCGeoSen} and the computation of the geometric Sen operators of Shimura varieties \cite{RCLocAnCompleted}.
-Finally, in order to realize our cohomology groups as honest solid abelian groups we use the categories of solid quasi-coherent sheaves of diamonds of Mann \cite{MannSix} though the full six functor formalism will not be necessary.